samizdatonline/samizdat/README.md

 ## Usage

-Try http://raul.help.
-Russia, Are You Listening.
-Try http://rhonda.help/mask/https://www.theguardian.com.
+See https://samizdatonline.org/.
+Follow some of the links to see it in action.

 The domains change.
 That is the point.
 The more domains assigned to the project the stronger the project becomes.
-Try also http://help.me.rhonda.help/ or http://6tmk927m.link/ When html is requested, every link, anchor, img and script is swapped with a masked url.
+When html is requested, every link, anchor, img and script is swapped with a masked url.

->NOTE: the mask feature may need to be suppressed or require authentication to avoid
+>NOTE: the mask/share feature may need to be suppressed or require authentication to avoid
 > abuse of this system.

 ## System Architecture